SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 Further reading
 ---------------

-This section of the user guide is intended as a quick overview of the key concepts of real and lazy data within Iris.
-For more detail and more in-depth discussions on the concepts introduced here and related concepts, see the related whitepaper.
+This section of the Iris user guide provides a quick overview of real and lazy data within Iris.
+For more details on these and related concepts, see the whitepaper on lazy data.